gdnmobilelab/SWWebView/README.md

 First and foremost, it's an experiment.
 So it is in no way ready for production use.
 It's just a kernel of an idea slowly being fleshed out.

 *That said*, it is a collection of modules that, when put together, provide an almost drop-in replacement for WKWebView that supports various Service Worker APIs.
+It's for apps only, it'll never work inside Safari, and even when it's complete I doubt it will be safe to use as a generic browser app, just with your own code.

  It's split into three modules, each depending on the previous one:

 - **ServiceWorker**